 As noted in the Board Charter, overall accountability for risk management lies with AACo's Board.
 The AACo Risk Management Framework and risk appetite are reviewed and approved annually by the Board.
 The Audit and Risk Management Committee assists the Board in its oversight of risk management.
 Responsibility for establishing and implementing the risk management framework and for implementing the internal controls and processes to manage risk is delegated to the Managing Director/Chief Executive Officer with the Executive Leadership Team.
 Management monitor our strategic and tactical environment for new and emerging risks on a continual basis.
+Climate change and climate transition risks are managed in line with other business risks under this framework.

 Further information on risk management can be found in the Risk Management Policy and Audit & Risk Management Committee Charter on the Company website.
+Further information on climate risk can be found in the integrated annual report.

-Below is an outline of risks which could have an adverse effect on AACo's financial performance; this outline is not exhaustive and risks are not presented in order of materiality.
+Below is an outline of material risks identified by the Company which could have an adverse effect on AACo's financial performance; this outline is not exhaustive and risks are not presented in order of materiality.